-Two simplified displacement-depth slip profiles are illustrated in Figure 5.
-The first of these is a simple box.
-The second, referred to for convenience as tapered, is designed to emulate the character of the displacement-depth profiles shown in Figure 4.
+shown in Figure 4.
 The slip is maximum at a depth of 6 km with constant reductions of slip both above and below.
-The displacement fields at the surface (such as those measured by GPS or InSAR) resulting from the two displacement-depth profiles are constructed with the formulas of Okada [1992] and provided in Figure 5c.
-Displacements from the tapered slip function are displayed by circles while those from the box are provided as a line.
+The displacement fields at the surface (such as those measured by the Global Positioning System [GPS] or Interferometric Synthetic Aperture Radar [InSAR]) resulting from the two displacement-depth profiles are constructed with the formulas of Okada (1992) and provided in Figure 5c.
+Displacements from the tapered slip function are displayed by circles while those from the box are indicated as a line.
 The two very different slip functions produce the same displacement field.
 In other words the same displacement field can be produced by distinctly differing slip functions.
-Differences between the displacement fields do occur very close to the fault and result from near surface differences in the two slip functions, but are scarcely measurable in the field and do not concern establishing the form of the slip distribution at depth.
+Differences between the displacement fields do occur very close to the fault and result from near surface differences in the two slip functions but are scarcely measurable in the field and do not concern establishing the form of the slip distribution at depth.

-We take the same approach in Figure 6 where a series of tapered displacement functions are shown and labeled a-g, respectively.
+We take the same approach in Figure 6, where a series of tapered displacement functions are shown and labeled a-g, respectively.
 As in Figure 5, the maximum slip for each is placed at 6 km and decreases at a constant rate above and below, and in this sense the tapered slip functions are self-similar and, as explained in Figure 1, have the same stress drop.
-The maximum slip for each range from about 2 to 8m and surface slip from 0 to 6 m.
-Associated with each tapered slip function is a box slip distribution like that shown in Figure 5 that produces the same surface deformation field, and similarly labeled a through g.
-It is not necessary that the tapered slip function is a particularly accurate depiction of the slip as a function of depth.
-We only suggest that it is much more reasonable than a box.
-Independent of details the exercise illustrates how poorly slip as a function of depth is constrained and that more plausible profiles can fit the same data.
+The maximum slip for each ranges from about 2 to 8 m, and the surface slip ranges from 0 to 6 m.
+Associated with each tapered slip function is a box slip distribution like that shown in Figure 5 that produces the same surface deformation field, and similarly labeled a-g.
+It is not necessary that the tapered slip function is a particularly